openssl/web/index.md

 The OpenSSL Project develops and maintains the OpenSSL software - a robust, commercial-grade, full-featured toolkit for general-purpose cryptography and secure communication.
-The project\'s technical decision making is managed by the [OpenSSL Technical Committee](/community/otc.html) (OTC) and the project governance is managed by the [OpenSSL Management Committee](/community/omc.html) (OMC).
+The project's technical decision making is managed by the [OpenSSL Technical Committee](/community/otc.html) (OTC) and the project governance is managed by the [OpenSSL Management Committee](/community/omc.html) (OMC).
 The project operates under formal [Bylaws](/policies/omc-bylaws.html).